neo-project/neo-blockchain-toolkit/quickstart.md

 with deploying and invoking smart contracts, you'll need around 1000 GAS.

 > Note, you can see how much GAS is available for a given account on the command
 > line with the `show gas` command.
-You an claim GAS on the command line with the
+You can claim GAS on the command line with the
 > `claim gas` command.

 ## Deploy a Smart Contract to Neo Express blockchain